DoomDuck/transcendence/doc/webpack_notes.md

 A plugin is js object that has an apply method that take the webpack compiler.
 Plugins must be instanciated (use the `new` keyword).
 Webpack it self is built out of plugins for itself

+## Configuration

+Inclusions are made using CommonJs packages (ie using `require(...)`) Configuration can be written in many languages Js, Ts, CoffeeScript etc...